 The ability of individuals with a disability and their carers to make informed decisions is a central plank of the Care Act and also fundamental to Transforming Lives.
-Cambridgeshire already has sites such as Your Life, Your Choice and Ask Sara as well as various commissioned services to deliver Information, Advice and Advocacy.
+Cambridgeshire already had such sites as Cambridgeshire.net and Ask Sara, but is working to further develop the information and advice offer.
+Additionally various commissioned services have as part of their remit to deliver Information, Advice and Advocacy.
+An important part of this project for this strategy is that it now includes a Signing Service for the profoundly deaf.
 Many partners are also interested in developing or enhancing initiatives and work is underway to ensure that these efforts complement each other to maximum effect.
 It is important to ensure that individuals whose voices are seldom heard such as Travellers, the Profoundly Deaf etc are included under these and other initiatives.